II - Course Policies

 - A superior upper division undergraduate student may enroll in graduate courses with the approval of his or her advisor and the course instructor.
-To enroll in a 500-level course, the student's cumulative quality point average must be 3.0 or higher; to enroll in a 600-level course, the student's cumulative quality point average must be 3.5 or higher.
-A form is available on Student Administrative Services webpage for use in qualification certification and enrollment approval.
+To enroll in a 500-level course, the student's cumulative quality point average must be 3.000 or higher; to enroll in a 600-level course, the student's cumulative quality point average must be 3.500 or higher.
+A form is available on the Student Administrative Services webpage for use in qualification certification and enrollment approval.

 When such courses are completed beyond the normal credit-hour requirements for the bachelor's degree, credit for such graduate-level courses may be applied toward a graduate degree with the written permission of the undergraduate student's department chair, program director or designee and the Dean of his or her School.
 School of Business graduate courses are open on a limited basis to students pursuing an undergraduate business degree with approval of the Dean of the School of Business

 - Each student is required to complete the financial clearance and check-in process each semester as defined by Student Administrative Services.
 An undergraduate or graduate student who has not completed check-in by the end of the fifth day of class in any term may be charged a $50 late fee and may be officially dropped from the Registrar's record of active students.
 Any undergraduate student who has been dropped and wishes to continue at Clarkson is required to contact Student Administrative Services and request to be readmitted to the University.
-Any graduate student who has been dropped and wishes to continue at Clarkson is required to contact the Dean of his or her school and request to be readmitted to the University.
-There is no assurance that courses originally on a student's schedule will be available for a student requesting to be readmitted.
+See III-P Continuance/Readmission Process for Undergraduate Students for process.
+Any graduate student who has not completed their check-in AND enrolled in at least one (1) course for the term by the end of the relevant add period will be withdrawn from the university by the designated responsible administrator(s).